Agent Learning via Early Experience: Introduction

 \section{Introduction}

 Autonomous agents~\citep{Russell1995AIMA, Franklin1997AgentDefi} have long been a central goal of artificial intelligence, aiming to perceive, act, and learn in complex environments to accomplish goals without human intervention.
-This vision is becoming increasingly realistic with the emergence of language agents~\citep{Su2024LanguageAgents, Sumers2024CoALA}, which are built on top of large language models (LLMs;~\cite{GPT-4o}).
+This vision is becoming increasingly realistic with the emergence of language agents~\citep{Su2024LanguageAgents, Sumers2024CoALA}, which are built on top of large language models (LLMs;~\citet{GPT-4o, Touvron2023Llama}).
 Powered by knowledge obtained from large-scale pretraining and the flexibility of the language interface, language agents are now being applied across a wide range of environments.
 They can navigate websites and mobile applications~\citep{zheng2024seeact, Deng2023Mind2web, Zhou2023WebArena, Trivedi2024Appworld}, control diverse tools~\citep{Xie2024TravelPlanner, Gu2024Middleware}, and assist in scientific research~\citep{Chen2025ScienceAgentBench, Lou2025AAAR}, showing strong potential as a foundation for the next generation of intelligent systems.

-To build such language agents, one promising solution is reinforcement learning (RL), where agents are trained by optimizing for expected cumulative reward returned by the environment.
-This paradigm has enabled traditional agents such as AlphaGo~\citep{Silver2016AlphaGo} to achieve superhuman performance in domains with well-defined environments and reward structures, such as Atari games~\citep{Bellemare2013Atari} and the game of Go, echoing the vision of an emerging \textit{era of experience}~\citep{Silver2025era-of-exp} for language agents.
-However, applying RL to real-world language agents remains highly challenging now.
-Many environments of interest lack verifiable or dense reward signals, especially in open-ended settings such as websites where platforms do not expose ground truth feedback.
+To build such language agents, one promising solution is reinforcement learning (RL), where agents are trained by optimizing for long-term rewards returned by the environment.
+This paradigm has enabled traditional agents such as AlphaGo~\citep{Silver2016AlphaGo} to achieve superhuman performance in domains with well-defined environments and reward structures, such as the game of Go, echoing the vision of an emerging \textit{era of experience}~\citep{Silver2025era-of-exp} for language agents.
+However, applying RL to real-world language agents remains highly challenging to date.
+Many environments of interest lack verifiable or dense reward signals, especially in open-ended settings such as websites where platforms do not expose ground-truth feedback.
 For example, a form may appear to be submitted successfully, but the agent receives no indication of whether each piece of information was filled out correctly.
-In addition, tasks in multi-turn tool-use environments often involve long interaction sequences~\citep{Xie2024TravelPlanner, Jin2025SearchR1} with delayed or ambiguous outcomes, making credit assignment and training inefficient and unstable.
+In addition, tasks in multi-turn tool use environments often involve long interaction sequences~\citep{Xie2024TravelPlanner, Jin2025SearchR1} with delayed or ambiguous outcomes, making credit assignment and training inefficient and unstable.